MUtterback85/plm_fixes/README.md

 ##### pbptest(): added Breusch-Pagan test against heteroskedasticity for panelmodels (wrapper which uses lmtest::bptest())

 #####  pgqtest(): added Goldfeld-Quandt test against heteroskedasticity for panelmodels (wrapper which uses lmtest::gqtest())

- original lmtest::gqtest (CRAN v0.9-34) slightly modified to return alternative hypothesis in returned htest object
+#####  lmtest::gqtest (CRAN v0.9-34) slightly modified to return alternative hypothesis in returned htest object

+#####  r.squared(): Adjusted R-squared corrected for pooling models, no matched lm's adj.
+R-squared.
+For pooling models without intercept, the regular R-squared and the adjusted R-squared still diverge from lm's (adj.)
+R-squared, a warning is printed.